gravitational/teleport/rfd/0109-opsgenie-plugin.md

     request:
       roles: [someOtherRole]
       annotations:
-        opsgenie_services: ["service1", "service2"] # These are the Opsgenie services alerts will be created under
+        opsgenie_notify_services: ["service1", "service2"] # These are the Opsgenie services alerts will be created under
+        opsgenie_oncall_schedules: ["service1", "service2"] # These are the Opsgenie schedules checked during auto approval
 ```

 ## Implementation details